Achievable logoAchievable logo

 (spoiler)

-You can get to it two ways.
+You can get to the two ways.
 First, notice that both words, perspicacity and perceptiveness, begin with persp-.
 This is a strong indication that they are related.
-Furthermore, since perspicacity is included in a list along with insight and wit, it makes sense that perspicacity is a clue that they mean the same thing.
-None of the other choices in the list fit as well.
+Second, since the sentence includes perspicacity in a list that also includes insight and wit, it makes sense that perspicacity means the same thing.
+None of the other answer choices fit as well.

 Double negatives